-The City produces a bi-monthly newsletter that is mailed along with utility bills.
-The goal of the newsletters is to communicate with the residents of the City of Yreka, inform the public about projects we are working on, as well as answer any questions you might have.
+The City produces a bi-monthly newsletter that is mailed along with the City's utility bills.
+The goal of the newsletter is to inform the public about projects we are working on, as well as answer or address common questions and concerns.

 Utility Account Set Up Fee Lowered Beginning January 1, 2014

 The utility account set-up fee has been reduced.
 Beginning January 1, 2014, customers setting up new utility accounts will pay a $75 non-refundable fee.